XMAS: The Adventure of the Christmas Pudding, Greenway, Galmpton, until Tues 31 Dec

-THEATRE: Les Gloriables, Theatre Royal Plymouth, until Mon 30 Dec
+THEATRE: Les Gloriables, Theatre Royal Plymouth, Weds 4 – Mon 30 Dec

 Legendary French actress Gloria Delaneuf brings you Les Gloriables, inspired by Les Mis.
 Expect a story for the whole family incorporating socialism, audience participation, comedy, a whole lotta singing and above all, extreme silliness.
 Vive La Revolution!

-EXHIBITION: Torsten Lauschmann: War of the Corners, The Gallery, Plymouth College of Art, until 8 Feb
+EXHIBITION: Torsten Lauschmann: War of the Corners, The Gallery, Plymouth College of Art, Fri 6 Dec – 8 Feb

 Lauschmann’s exploration of humour, politics and abstraction through gorgeous projections, light, sound and sculptural instruments to create a landscape of thought and poetic art, first having been shown at Glasgow School of Art in 2018.

-KIDS THEATRE: The Curious Tale of Jack Frost, The Soapbox Theatre, Devonport Park, until Tues 24 Dec
+KIDS THEATRE: The Curious Tale of Jack Frost, The Soapbox Theatre, Devonport Park, Sat 7 – Tues 24 Dec

 Children’s theatre Soapbox bring you two shows: a gentler version for under 5’s and a family version with plenty of boo-ing and hissing to discover Jack and the mysterious fern-like patterns he leaves behind.

-CONCERT: Christmas with the Cathedral Choir, Exeter Cathedral, Thurs 12 and Fri 13 Dec
+CONCERT: Christmas with the Cathedral Choir, Exeter Cathedral, 7, 12, 13 Dec

 Carols, gorgeous architecture, the renowned Cathedral Choir and due to popular demand, there will be three performance dates this year.

-XMAS MARKET: Festive Good Food & Craft Market, Royal William Yard, Plymouth Sun 15 Dec
+XMAS MARKET: Festive Good Food & Craft Market, Royal William Yard, Plymouth Sun 8 and Sun 15 Dec

 Words by Molly Grogan.